ragibayon/ragibayon/README.md

 - :neckbeard: I am a Electronics and Telecommunication Engineer from RUET.
 - 🔭 I am currently working on Traffic classification for Information-centric networking.
-- 🌱 I’m currently learning unsupervised Deep Learning architectures.
+- 🌱 I’m currently learning relational database management using SQL Server 2019 which comes with Apache Spark and Hadoop Distributed File System (HDFS).
 - 👯 I’m looking to collaborate on big data problems using Deep Learning.
 - 💬 Ask me about Machine Learning and Embedded sytems.